rafaelcoelho1409/rafaelcoelho1409/README.md

 # About me
 I am Rafael, a Brazilian mathematics student who is passionated for Data Science and Artificial Intelligence.
-I also like other tech areas like Cybersecurity and Robotics.
+I also like other tech areas as Cybersecurity and Robotics.
 In this moment, I'm looking for learning more about Computer Vision and Reinforcement Learning.
 In a long term, I want to contribute with Medicine area using DS & AI as solution tools.

 ## Data Science & Artificial Intelligence projects
 - [X-ray images for detection of COVID-19 or pneumonia](https://github.com/rafaelcoelho1409/Chest-X-Ray-COVID-19)